Finding Aid to the Papers of Karl G. Jansky, 1923-1998

 Newspaper and Magazine Clippings Series: This series includes newspaper and magazine articles about Jansky and his discovery, believed to be collected by Jansky during his lifetime and his family after 1950.
 The clippings begin in 1933 and continue through the 1980s.
 Size: 2 linear feet.
 Click here for a listing of folders.

-Additional Material Related to Jansky Series: This series includes material collected by the Jansky family after the death of Karl G. Jansky.
-It includes reprints of articles on Jansky, a program from the dedication of the Jansky monument in New Jersey, and recollections of the Jansky family by his sister, Helen Jansky.
+Additional Material Related to Jansky Series: This series includes material dated 1927-1998 collected by the Jansky family and others after the death of Karl G. Jansky.
+It includes reprints of articles on Jansky, a program from the dedication of the Jansky monument in New Jersey, and recollections of the Jansky family by his sister, Helen Jansky, as well as a folder on the question of why Jansky did not continue his radio astronomy work.
 Size: 0.5 linear feet.
 Click here for a listing of folders.

 Oral Histories Series: This series includes interviews with Jansky's brother, C.M.
 Jansky, Jr., and with four of Jansky’s colleagues at Bell Labs, Al Beck, Art Crawford, Harald Friis, and John Schelleng.
 The interviews were conducted in 1965 by Ray Kestenbaum of the Bell Labs public relations department, and were intended to explore why Karl Jansky did not continue his "star noise" research.
 The interviews are provided courtesy of J.A.
 Tyson.